SS United States

-+ Speed and good looks, the ‘Concorde’ of the North Atlantic liners.
++ American in style and spirit.
+Speed and good looks, the ‘Concorde’ of the North Atlantic liners.
 Friendly personal service.
 Living in an unplugged world, no cells, TV, internet.
 A thrilling ride.

 – The roller coaster ride in heavy weather (it was still a thrill), Titanic style class division isolated passengers and cut the ship up.
 Required a generous taxpayer subsidy to operate.
 Antiseptic luxury.
 Two Star accommodations in Tourist

 = An American original.
 To sail on her was to experience a superb sailing machine with dashing good looks and comfort of an ocean going yacht.
 A technological marvel loaded with ‘Wow’ factor.

 Views From the Past, Hope for the Future